The JSJ-decompositions of one-relator groups with torsion: JSJ-decompositions: motivation and definition

 Mirroring the JSJ-decomposition of $3$-manifolds \cite{hatcher2000notes}, the JSJ-decomposition of a one-ended hyperbolic group is a graph of groups decomposition where all edge groups are virtually-$\mathbb{Z}$, and is (in an appropriate sense) unique if certain vertices, called ``orbifold vertices'', are treated as pieces to be left intact and not decomposed \cite{bowditch1998cut}.
 Sela used these JSJ-decompositions to obtain results regarding the outer automorphism groups of torsion-free hyperbolic groups \cite{rips1997cyclic}, regarding the isomorphism problem for torsion-free hyperbolic groups \cite{sela1995isomorphism}, and regarding the model theory of all hyperbolic groups\cite{Sela2009}.
 Levitt used JSJ-decompositions to coarsely classify the outer automorphism groups of hyperbolic groups \cite{levitt2005automorphisms}.

 Dahmani--Guirardel defined and used \emph{$\mathcal{Z}$-max JSJ-decompositions}, a modification of JSJ-decompositions where edge groups are virtually-$\mathbb{Z}$ with infinite center, to resolve the isomorphism problem for all hyperbolic groups \cite{dahmani2011isomorphism}.
-The Principle Lemma of our paper, Lemma~\ref{thm:generalJSJstructural}, implies that the $\mathcal{Z}$-max JSJ-decomposition of a one-relator group with torsion $G$ is simply the JSJ-decomposition of $G$.
+The main result of our paper, Theorem~\ref{thm:TheoremA}, implies that the $\mathcal{Z}$-max JSJ-decomposition of a one-ended one-relator group with torsion $G$ is simply the JSJ-decomposition of $G$.

 \p{The definition of JSJ-decompositions} We shall now define the canonical JSJ-decomposition of a hyperbolic group.
 First, however, we define certain terms used in the definition.
 An \emph{elementary subgroup} of a hyperbolic group is a virtually-$\mathbb{Z}$ subgroup.
-A \emph{refinement} of a graph of groups is a splitting of a vertex group $G_v$ over a subgroup $C\leq G_v$ which respects the graph of groups structure \cite{rips1997cyclic}.
-If such a splitting exists then we say that $G_v$ can be \emph{refined over $C$}.
+A \emph{refinement} of a graph of groups is a splitting $\bfGamma_v$ of a vertex group $G_v$ over a subgroup $C\leq G_v$ which respects the graph of groups structure \cite{rips1997cyclic}, in the sense that images of adjacent edge groups in $G_v$ are vertex groups in the splitting $\bfGamma_v$; if such a splitting exists then we say that $G_v$ can be \emph{refined over $C$}.

 Let $G$ be a one-ended hyperbolic group which is not a Fuchsian group.
 Then a \emph{JSJ-decomposition} of $G$ is a splitting of $G$ as a graph of groups $\bGamma$ with three types of vertices. \begin{enumerate} \item \emph{Elementary vertices}, whose group is a maximal elementary subgroup. \item \emph{Orbifold vertices}, whose group is a ``maximal hanging Fuchsian subgroup''.\footnote{We only need orbifold vertices to define JSJ-decompositions; they are not mentioned anywhere else in this paper.
 Therefore, the interested reader is referred to Bowditch \cite{bowditch1998cut} for a formal definition.} \item \emph{Rigid vertices}, whose group cannot be refined over an elementary subgroup. \end{enumerate} Every edge connects an elementary vertex to either a rigid or an orbifold vertex.
 Edge groups of orbifold vertices correspond to the peripheral subgroups of the hanging Fuchsian group.
 Finally, edge groups are maximal elementary in the corresponding rigid or orbifold vertex group.